-V. NON-DISCRIMINATION POLICY
+V. ARCHDIOCESAN ADMISSIONS & NON-DISCRIMINATION POLICY

-The Archdiocese of Washington Non-Discrimination Policy can be found on the website of the Catholic Schools Office of the Archdiocese of Washington: www.adwcatholicschools.org
+The Archdiocese's Admissions & Non-Discrimination Policy can be found on the website of the Catholic Schools Office of The Roman Catholic Archdiocese of Washington at: https://adwcatholicschools.org/non-discriminationpolicy/

 VI.
 REGISTRATION

 Registration is conducted during the spring semester prior to each new academic school year.
 Students wishing to attend OLV the following academic year must register on-line at this time.
 A non-refundable deposit is required to secure the registration.
 This fee will be applied as a credit to the tuition for the next academic year.